ByteWelder/ByteWelder.com/_posts/2023-05-20-building-a-handheld-pc.md

 **Naming your project matters**: While "Decktility" is probably not the best name out there, it is a good name because it's easy to remember, and it's a unique name so an online search will easily turn up the correct results.
 You can use ChatGPT to help you find a good name.
 (Decktility refers to ductility/utility, where ductility is a wink towards the _welder_ part in my online persona)

+# Closing words

+If you want more details, check out the [Decktility GitHub repository](https://github.com/ByteWelder/Decktility).